 By far the most effective and hassle free treatment for underarm sweating is Botulinum Toxin (Botox®) injections.
 The treatment can be performed at medical and cosmetic clinics and takes around twenty minutes and involves having lots of small injections just under the skin of each underarm.
 The injections are relatively painless and can feel like a small sting.
 Botox injections work by blocking the nerves in the underarm that control sweat glands.
 The main benefit of this treatment compared to the alternatives is that the treatment is very straightforward and there are relatively few side effects which may include a little soreness in the area treated and very rarely allergy to the injections.
 The treatment is very effective, usually resulting in a 90% reduction in underarm sweating that and can last for up to six months from just one treatment session.

-Face Clinic London offer Botulinum Toxin (Botox®) injections for underarm sweating treatment at their Soho and Harley Street clinics in Central London.
-To book a consultation please book online, or email us at firstname.lastname@example.org or call us on 08456044992.
+Face Clinic London offer Botulinum Toxin (Botox®) injections for underarm and forehead sweating treatment at their Soho clinic in Central London.
+To book a consultation please book online, or email us at [email protected] or call us on 02078516624.
 Please read our excessive sweating treatment page to find out more about hyperhidrosis.